Health and Physical Education (HPE): Ages Nine to Twelve

 Activities include:

-• free movement within the classroom
+• freedom to move within the classroom

 • exercises of practical life e.g., cleaning, tidying, gardening, cooking